How is The Advaita 222 of Self-Inquiry™ an Extension of Traditional Inquiry?

 * Emphasis on Action :

-The 222 is very action-oriented, requiring consistent application of the two questions at least 6 to 8 times a day in relation to various experiences.
+The Advaita 222 is very action-oriented, requiring consistent application of the two questions during at least 6 to 8 instances a day in relation to various experiences.

 While Sri Ramana’s inquiry is also continuous, the focus is more on the internal investigation of the “I”-thought.
 Sri Nisargadatta’s emphasis is more on sustained awareness of the “I Am.”